-MARISARight.
+MARISA PARHAM: Right.
 Or thinking the real complexities of even within queer communities, right.
-And so, you see where I'm goingPARHAM:with this.
+And so, you see where I'm going with this.
 But that was all simply to say, how do we, again, on the one hand, continue, as you all pointed out, with the protective and think about what it means to protect our present and future?
 But also thinking a little bit about how we also make more freedom amongst each other.

-MARISA Now and later.
+Now and later.

-TARA Wow.
+Wow.
 Thank you all so much.
 Those are such great closing comments.
-I'm so happy to have both of you on the OLUWAFEMI: show today.
+I'm so happy to have both of you on the show today.
 I know that we will continue this conversation over and over again with one another because we love to talk.

-AMIR HALL: We do.
+We do.

-TARA And we love to talk about the digital and technology and Blackness and space and all those intersections and

-OLUWAFEMI: how they really mean so much for all of us.
+And we love to talk about the digital and technology and Blackness and space and all those intersections and how they really mean so much for all of us.
 And not just in the sense for Black people, but the digital for all people and the ideas of analogy or the analog and the spirit and all of that.
 It's just so dense.
 Thank you guys so much.

-AMIR HALL: Thank you, Tara.
+Thank you, Tara.